dd9jn/rfc4880bis/crypto-refresh.md

 and is followed by the subpacket-specific data.

 The length includes the type octet but not this length.
-Its format is similar to the "new" format packet header lengths, but cannot have Partial Body Lengths.
+Its format is similar to the OpenPGP format packet header lengths, but cannot have Partial Body Lengths.
 That is:

     if the 1st octet <  192, then